aziele/statistical-distance/README.md

 | `wave_hedges` | Wave Hedges distance | [15] |

+## Caveats to implementation
+Some measures are prone to the division by zero and the log of zero.
+In this implementation, 0/0 is treated as 0, and 0 log0 is also treated as 0.
+For the division by zero and log of zero cases, the zero is replaced by a very small value close to 0.

 ## References

 1. Bhattacharyya A (1947) On a measure of divergence between two statistical populations defined by probability distributions.
 Bull.
 Calcutta Math.
 Soc., 35, 99–109.